cswartzvi/hamilton/basics.md

    and separate out that logic for debugging/iterating.
 2. The function `sum_a_b` depends on two upstream nodes -- `a` and `b`.
 This means that these values must either be:
     * Defined by another function
-    * Passed in by the user as a configuration variable (see `Hamilton Driver Code` below)
+    * Passed in by the user as a configuration variable (see `Apache Hamilton Driver Code` below)
 3. The function `sum_a_b` makes full use of the python type-hint system.
-This is required in Hamilton, as it allows us to type-check the inputs and outputs to match with upstream producers and downstream consumers.
+This is required in Apache Hamilton, as it allows us to type-check the inputs and outputs to match with upstream producers and downstream consumers.
 In this case, we know that the input `a` has to be an integer, the input `b` has to also be an integer, and anything that declares `sum_a_b` as an input has to declare it as an integer.
 4. Standard python documentation is a first-class citizen.
 As we have a 1:1 relationship between python functions and nodes, each function documentation also describes a piece of business logic.
 5. Functions that start with _ are ignored, and not included in the DAG.
-Hamilton tries to make use of every function in a module, so this allows us to easily indicate helper functions that won't become part of the DAG.
+Apache Hamilton tries to make use of every function in a module, so this allows us to easily indicate helper functions that won't become part of the DAG.

-### Python Types & Hamilton
+### Python Types & Apache Hamilton

-Hamilton makes use of python's type-hinting feature to check compatibility between function outputs and function inputs.
+Apache Hamilton makes use of python's type-hinting feature to check compatibility between function outputs and function inputs.
 However, this is not particularly sophisticated, largely due to the lack of available tooling in python.
 Thus, generic types do not function correctly.
 The following will not work: